-We use a formative assessment process called Assessment for Learning.
-We track student progress against learning objectives (rooted in Maryland state standards) across the curriculum and ascertain what the ‘next steps’ for each student will be.
-Student progress is recorded within an online assessment-for-learning tracker.
-Assessment for Learning makes success criteria for student work clear at the outset and involves cycles of feedback and revision.
-Students have a variety of opportunities and modalities to show what they know, and these opportunities are built right into systematic instruction times, follow-up activities, and project work.
-Evidence of learning is selected by the teacher, student and/or parent/s and uploaded to the tracker.
-Examples of evidence could include scans of children’s writing, calculations, drawings, diagrams, mind maps, photos or videos of project work, presentation videos, audio recordings.
+Students have a variety of opportunities and modalities to show what they know.
+These opportunities are built right into systematic instruction times, follow-up activities, and project work.
+Evidence of learning is selected by the teacher, student and/or parent/s and placed in their portfolio.
+Examples of evidence could include children’s writing, calculations, drawings, diagrams, mind maps, photos or videos of project work, presentation videos, audio recordings.

 First and foremost, the curriculum used at The Wesley School has been vetted and approved by the Maryland State Board of Education.
 It is their guidelines that we follow for our curriculum.